New MAS Guidelines for Payment Service Providers in Singapore

 Moreover, the emphasis on independent assessments and the establishment of in-house compliance functions underscore the MAS’s commitment to combating financial crimes such as money laundering and fraud.
 By requiring SPIs and MPIs to have robust governance structures and compliance arrangements in place, the MAS is setting a higher bar for accountability and risk management in the rapidly evolving payment services sector.

-Changes to the licence application process
+Changes to the license application process

 The requirement to submit a Legal Opinion (LO)